sqlmapproject/sqlmap/FAQ.md

 **No**.

+## Tool `xyz` works against the target, while sqlmap doesn't!

+Please use that other tool that works

+## Which tamper script to use to bypass a (WAF/IDS/IPS) protection?

+Don't use tamper scripts if you are not able to manually assess the target.
+Tamper scripts are used only in cases when the penetration tester knows how to bypass the protection in the first place (most probably after hours of request/response inspection).
+Blind usage and combination of numerous tamper scripts without the comprehension is always a bad idea.

 ## My site was attacked with sqlmap.
 Stop developing it you *dumb f.cks*!?

 We get occasional rage bursts from unknown people.
 It should be emphasized that **with each sqlmap run end users are obligated** with the following prelude message: